 How To Confidently Recommend Glass Types for Custom Framing

 Glass types for custom framing shape how the finished piece looks, lasts, and fits the customer’s needs.
-From UV protection to clarity and long-term care, understanding how they perform makes it easier to explain options and match them to the customer’s needs.
+From UV protection to clarity and long-term care, understanding how they perform makes it easier to explain options and match them to the right fit.